ReeveVanneman/occupations/README.md

     -  Other ambiguous jobtitles are coded into the most common code, but might be further disambiguated.
 cast (2700= actors, not to cast aspersions etc.)
 critic (2005= experts, advisors, not journalist)
-General (9800= military officer, not in general, General Foods)
+General (9800= military officer, not in general, not General Foods)
-minister (2040= clergy; not government minister)
+minister (2040= clergy; not government minister, but specific government ministers such as "foreign minister" =31, legislative leader)
 painter (2600= artist; not construction worker)
 producer (2710= producers and directors; not a producer of x, coal producer)
 scout (9812= military, rank ns: not to scout, not baseball scout)
-    -  some ambiguous jobtitles are coded into a broad, overall occupation code:
+    -  some ambiguous jobtitles are coded into a broad, overall occupation code that captures multiple occupations:
 director (3280= professional managerial, nec, for both movie director and Center director)
     -  other somewhat ambiguous jobtitles are coded into 3288= likely prof/mgr code, that captures only one meaning but might not be an occupation;
 e.g., aide, backer, owner.
     -  POS (part of speech)
 Some words are jobtitles only if the word is a noun: guide
     - plurals
+Some plurals should not be coded as occupations: royalties.
 Some plurals could be a different code than their singular forms eg. spouses=couple spouse=individual.
-Some plurals should not be coded as occupations: counts, royalties, Queens.
-Some words would specify jobtitles only in the plural: academics.
+Some words would specify jobtitles mainly in the plural: academics.
     - capitalization
-Should some words be separate codes depending on whether or not they are capitalized? e.g., President = 15 (usually US President); president=10 (chief executive) This would become important if we expand jobtitles to include political titles (e.g., Democratic/ democratic).
 ALL CAPS words confuse the check for proper names (e.g., COOPER=Cooper, POTTER=Potter).
 Maybe translate all caps into initial capital letter only (proper names)?
 That would correctly catch (and ignore) the notUpper list of common last names that match jobs (e.g., Potter) although it would miss actual jobs such as a potter.
-It would also often incorrectly match the notLower list of words that are only jobtitles when initial letter is capitalized (e.g., General).
+It would also often incorrectly match the notLower list of words that are not usually jobtitles when the initial letter is lower case (e.g., general).
-These notLower words are more often not jobtitles (e.g., "in general, ...").